-Adult adoptees in Maine have unrestricted access to their own original birth certificates.
+Adult adoptees in Maine have an unrestricted right to obtain their own original birth certificates upon request.
 Adoptees must be 18 years of age before requesting their OBCs.
 Maine allows a birth parent to file a contact preference and medical history form, which is attached to the original birth certificate.
+The contact preference form does not affect the release of the OBC.

 Maine also maintains a voluntary adoption reunion registry that requires a “request for contact” before identifying information may be released.